 According to research published in the Guardian, the British economy will shrink by 8% this year and is unlikely to recover until 2023.
 The Organisation for Economic Cooperation and Development has predicted the UK economy would shrink by more than any other developed country.

-The government announced that, as of June 2020, 8.9 million workers are now covered by the furlough scheme.
+As of July 2020, 9.5 million workers are now covered by the furlough scheme per BBC News.
 Brought in on March 20, the job retention scheme allowed businesses to furlough workers and the government would cover 80% of their wage up to £2,500.
 Companies will be able to keep their workers on furlough until the end of October but from August companies will have to start “sharing the cost.”
 At the start of June the cost of the scheme was valued at £19.6 billion.

 For self-employed people, the government launched the Self Employed Income Support Scheme on March 26.
 This allowed certain freelancers to apply for a grant worth up to £2,500 a month.
 The Scheme closed on May 31 but on May 29 the chancellor announced a three month extension, paying up to 70% of freelancers wages.
 Meanwhile, the next self-assessment tax bill has been deferred until January 2021.

 For those who have been made redundant, Rishi Sunak said that Universal Credit and Working Tax Credit would be raised by £1,000 a year in an attempt to support them.
 Figures from the Office of National Statistics show that the number of workers on UK payrolls dropped by more than 600,000 between March and May.
 While this isn’t representative of everyone who has lost their job, the number of people claiming work-related benefits jumped 23% in May to hit 2.8 million.